 What You Can Do to HelpEvery purchase of a Canada Goose down-filled jacket or any down-filled product supports violence against animals.
 The best way to help geese suffering right now is not to buy anything containing down.
 Canada Goose could easily ditch down today—urge the company to do just that!

-PETA filed a complaint with the U.S. Federal Trade Commission alleging that Canada Goose was deceiving customers regarding the welfare of geese whose down was used in its products.
-Following the FTC’s investigation, Canada Goose no longer claims that its standards ensure that suppliers don’t abuse animals.
-Nonetheless, the company continues to mislead consumers by hiding the inherent cruelty involved in killing animals for coats.
-If you feel that you were misled into purchasing a Canada Goose product by the company’s claims of “[e]thically sourced down and fur” and “humane treatment” of animals used for its coats, please e-mail us your story at [email protected].
+PETA filed a complaint with the U.S. Federal Trade Commission (FTC) alleging that Canada Goose was deceiving customers regarding the welfare of geese whose down was used in its products.
+Following the FTC’s investigation, the company no longer claims that its standards ensure that suppliers don’t abuse animals.

 Take Action Now